pysat/pysatSpaceWeather/CONTRIBUTING.md

 * Block and inline comments should use proper English grammar and punctuation with the exception of single sentences in a block, which may then ommit the final period
+* Data files that provide multiple products should be stored, when possible, into separate files with only the data for each Instrument contained within